 - Typically involves a large amount of observations.

 - Usually involves a brief open- or closed-ended questionnaire.

 - Ambulatory self-reporting,

 - intensive-longitudinal designs.

-One example of experience sampling is the Science in the Moment(SciMo) study, which distributed beepers to students in high school science classes.
+Signalling might involve texts, phone calls or a set timer.
+For example the Science in the Moment(SciMo) study distributed beepers to students in high school science classes.
 The goal was to investigate how male and female students felt about science education.
 The beepers went off randomly during class, signaling students to complete short surveys about their experiences.